 - Place the steak into a mixing bowl.

-In a small bowl, combine ⅓ cup of the soy sauce, 1 tbsp of the brown sugar substitute and the lemon juice.
+- In a small bowl, combine ⅓ cup of the soy sauce, 1 tablespoon of the brown sugar substitute and the lemon juice.

 - Pour the marinade mixture over the steak, and add pepper to taste.
 Toss to coat well.
 Marinate in the fridge for at least an hour.

-- Heat 2 tbsp of olive oil in a skillet over medium-high heat.
+- Heat 2 tablespoon of olive oil in a skillet over medium-high heat.

 - While the steak is cooking, lightly blanch the broccoli florets or broccolini for 3-4 minutes, and then rinse under cold water.